FAQs

 Q. I'm a resident.
 Can I take your classes?

 A: There is no residency requirement to take Teach by Tech classes.
+But to take our construction classes you must have work authorization.

 Q. What's the difference between a refugee, an asylum seeker and an immigrant?